 There’s a saying that size doesn’t matter.
 When it comes to blood pressure cuffs the opposite is true.
-If your cuff is not the correct size, your measurements can be recorded as too high or too low.
-Therefore, having the correct cuff size is crucial for measuring your pressure.
+If your cuff is the incorrect size, your measurements can be recorded wrong.
+Therefore, having the correct cuff size is crucial for measuring pressure.
 How do you know if a blood pressure cuff is too small?

 A blood pressure cuff is too small when its bladder length is less than 75% of the arm circumference or its width is less than 37%.
 Some blood pressure cuffs are labeled with the ranges of arm size it’s manufactured for.
 If an arm circumference is less than the lower range indicated, the blood pressure cuff is too small.

-I’ve witnessed many people commit this mistake with home monitors.
-For a variety of reasons, they have the wrong size cuff or one that’s too small.
+For a variety of reasons, some people have the wrong size cuff or one that’s too small.
 This blog post will dive into those reasons and inform you how to prevent it from happening to you.
 In addition, how it can make your blood pressure measurements inaccurate.

 BP Tip: You can lower BP naturally by changing how you breathe.
 There’s a device approved by the FDA and The American Heart Association.
 It guides your breathing a few minutes a day which has been proven to lower BP.
 You can check it out in the manufacturer’s website by clicking here.

 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.